masud-technope/NLP2API-Replication-Package/README.md

 - ```dataset/question-norm-code-ext-index``` : Lucene index of question code segments of Stack Overflow

 - ```scripts``` : It contains batch script to access fastText model
-- ```fastText.7z``` : It contains our trained skip-gram model and fastText tool.
+- ```fastText.7z``` : It contains our trained skip-gram model and fastText implementation using ```gensim```.
+It is cross-platform hopefully.
+(You need to unzip this file manually if INSTALL script fails.
+Once decompressed, you need to execute ```FastTextChecker.py``` to make sure that fastText is working
+- ```fastText-windows.7z``` : It contains our trained skip-gram model and fastText tool (windows-based).
 (You need to unzip this file and make sure the **fasttext** command is working on your platform.
-  More details on this tool's dependencis can be found here: https://fasttext.cc/docs/en/support.html Our model was developed using Windows version of the fastText)
+  More details on this tool's dependencis can be found here: *https://fasttext.cc/docs/en/support.html* Our model was developed using Windows version of this fastText)

+  **You can choose one of these two versions based on your platform**

 - ```NL-Query+GroundTruth``` : It contains NL query and ground truth API classes (i.e., the order is important)
 - ```NLP2API-Results-Borda``` :  It contains NL query and suggested API classes (Borda)